If You Haven’t Been Cleaning with Microfiber Cloths, You Should Be

 Kitchen spills, meet your new nemesis.
 Microfiber cloths work just as well as paper towels to wipe away any countertop messes, but since they’re reusable, you’ll be doing the planet (and your pocketbook) a favor!
 After you clean, just rinse the cloth, hang it to dry and it will be ready to use again.
 How does it work?
 Instead of using a chemical cleaner, these cloths’ unique fiber structure picks up 99 percent of bacteria with just water.
 That’s right—you can say goodbye to counter spray.
 If you’ll miss the scent of Lysol, chin up.
 You can always make your kitchen smell citrus-fresh by cleaning naturally with lemon.

 Because they leave a streak-free finish, microfiber cloths are genius to use on reflective surfaces.
 Use one next time you’re wiping off windows, removing fingerprints from the fridge door, or cleaning grease off your stovetop.
 Psst…if the thought of grease makes you cringe, you might want to read this.

 Wait…you have to clean those?
-If you want a squeaky-clean house, the answer is yes—along with these other cleaning tasks most people forget about.
+If you want a squeaky-clean house, the answer is yes.
 The idea of getting on your hands and knees to dust the border of every room might sound like a nightmare, but with microfiber cloths, it’s quick and easy.
 The microscopic split fibers in the cloths grab dust and dirt particles with only one swipe.